Innoble/playground-zfwor1v3/statement.md

 ```

  Because it is such a big piece of code, it may seem slow, but most of it is ignored during a run because of the branching.
-I could have thought more about condensing it, but it works and it won't become faster by condensing it.
+I could have thought more about condensing it to remove similar code, but it works and it would not become faster by condensing it.
 I unit tested the method by printing the map before and after push.
 To do this I used:

 ```C++